by Chris Wayan, 2012-2015

 Ksurbai proper, at the heart of the Archipelago, is fully 1000 km long (625 mi).
 Rather Hawai'ian in climate, all the Ksurbais have a wet and dry side--prevailing winds come from the southeast, so northwest slopes and shores are open savanna and scrub with scattered trees, while windward slopes are dense rainforest.
 And nearly all the Ksurbais are mountainous--long winding ridges 1-2 km high.

 There's a reason for this rough, corrugated landscape (and seascape; the twisting ridges extend for several thousand kilometers in all directions).
 Geologically the Ksurbai Rise is a agglomeration of scraps--terranes squeezing twisting and corrugating as their ocean shrinks under pressure from the spreading zone beyond Tua in the northeast.
 Not all that pressure is relieved by subduction into trenches!
 It looks much like the rumpled bed of the ancient Tethys Ocean after it was squeezed into our modern Mediterranean basin.

-Pelva, a dancer from the Ksurbai Islands, in A Farewell to Arms
+Pelva, a dancer from the Ksurbai Is., in A Farewell to Arms